Publish Date - December 13, 2021 | Last Update: March 17, 2022

 Leadership and Operations

 - Reviewing our annual giving plan and determining giving guidelines for the year.
 In 2021 we supported the following organizations: Downie Wenjack Foundation, NAACP, Reconciliation Canada, Row House Publishing, The Ottawa Food Bank, The Ten Oaks Project, plus mutual aid donations.
-(January 2022)
+(Q1 2022)

 - Ongoing leadership development for Maggie related to inclusion, equity and privilege.
 (Q1 2022 with Sharyn Holmes)